The Lowry: Gallery

 The Artworks Creativity Gallery, designed and implemented by architects Reich-Petch (responsible for developing the National Museum of Natural History in Washington D.C.), uses multimedia to encourage visitor participation and interaction with exhibits to transform gallery space.

 Between October 2011 and January 2012 the gallery hosted an exhibition of about 100 works by Lowry's teacher, Pierre Adolphe Valette, including paintings of Manchester from Manchester Art Gallery and loans from private owners.

 An Archive Room houses material related to the artist including books, catalogues of his exhibitions and auctions, press cuttings, tapes of interviews with Lowry and others, photographs and ephemera.
 The archive is open by appointment.

 Theatre

 At the core of the complex are two theatres and a drama studio.
 The Lyric Theatre has 1,730 seats while the Quays has 466.
 The theatres host touring plays, comedy and musical events and Opera North.
 The Lyric Theatre has the largest stage in the United Kingdom outside London's West End.
 It played host to the 2011 Royal Variety Performance.

 The Daughter-in-Law by D. H. Lawrence, a play in Nottingham dialect, neither published nor performed in Lawrence's lifetime was revived at the Lyric Theatre in 2012.
 The Lowry was the venue for the grand final of the BBC quiz show Mastermind in 2003.

-The Lyric Theatre has also housed the first and only televised recording of the radio show I'm Sorry I Haven't a Clue, which Humphrey Lyttelton chaired just 19 days before his death in April 2008.
-An edited version aired on BBC Four, and the full edition is available on DVD.
+The Lyric Theatre has also housed the first and only televised recording of the radio show I'm Sorry I Haven't a Clue, which Humphrey Lyttelton chaired in April 2008.
+An edited version aired on BBC Four.